jonathansharman/najan/src/case.md

 relationship, but to add clarity or expressiveness, one can replace the object of the case preposition with a more specific expression.
-For example, since the lative case particle {we} ("to") is always inclusive of the specified destination, {we gi vatθ} ("to the end") means that the verb phrase holds true up to and including the end.
-To convey that the verb phrase held true up to (but not necessarily including) some time before the end, one could say {we za qa gi vatθ kle}, lit. "to a past [time] of the end".
+For example, since the lative case particle {we} ("to") is always inclusive of the specified destination, {we gi vatθ} ("to the end") means that the expression holds true up to and including the end.
+To convey that the expression held true up to (but not necessarily including) some time before the end, one could say {we za qa gi vatθ kle}, lit. "to a past [time] of the end".